-Most Caribbean economies are dominated by tourism and agriculture, which are particularly vulnerable to the impacts of climate change.
 Vulnerability is exacerbated because 60% of the Caribbean’s population lives within 1.5 km of the coast.
-Resilience is constrained by economic growth rates that have slowed dramatically, falling from 4.3% in the 1970s to just 0.9% since 2000.
-Efforts for reconstruction from recent natural disasters and the ability to invest in adapting key infrastructure is impaired by high public debt, which in some cases reaches 100% of GDP.
-Climate related costs (e.g. impacts on the tourism industry) coupled with already vulnerable economies, are detrimental to the sustained growth and stability of the Caribbean and its ability to achieve Millennium Development Goals (MDGs).
+The ability to enhance resilience is constrained by economic growth rates that have slowed dramatically, falling from 4.3% in the 1970s to just 0.9% since 2000.
+Reconstruction efforts following recent natural disasters and investment in the climate resilience of key infrastructure is impaired by high public debt, which in some cases reaches 100% of GDP.
+Climate related costs (e.g. impacts on the tourism industry) coupled with already vulnerable economies, are detrimental to the sustained growth and stability of the Caribbean region.

 Despite these challenges, the governments of the region are committed to building climate resilient, low carbon economies.
 For the past seven years, CDKN has been working to support them.